mounta11n/paste/README.md

 - Decryption is done on the fly, the encrypted data is never decrypted to the disk
 - Short & unambiguous URL generation (with letters like ilI1 omitted) with collision detection
 - Easy to understand code

+# Dont like how it looks?
+pick a .css file from [here](https://github.com/dbohdan/classless-css?tab=readme-ov-file#chota) and replace the `static/theme.css`

 # How to build with docker :whale2:
 1. Download / clone this repo